close-dev-team/mobile-close-channel-sdk-ios/README.md

 ## Problems and solutions

 When running into problems, please check out [this document](./doc/problems_and_solutions.md) first.

-When you encounter a bug, contact us or submit an issue.
+* Report any issues found in the documentation or sample code [here](https://github.com/close-dev-team/mobile-close-channel-sdk-ios/issues)
+* Report any issues found in the SDK [here](https://github.com/close-dev-team/mobile-close-channel-sdk-binary-ios/issues)

 Note that references to CL-#### in commit messages refer to issues in our private issue tracker.